-Manufacturers also make NIOSH approved combined filters that protect from particulates, gases, and vapors simultaneously.
+Manufacturers also make NIOSH-approved combined filters that protect from all air pollutant types simultaneously.

 Combined filters come as small-framed filters with a permanently attached thin carbon layer.
 With it, these filters can protect from certain gases and vapors, but only at a limited concentration level.
 Nevertheless, they are suitable for typical welding work.

 Combined filters also come as standard gas cartridges combined with particulate filters.
 These offer strong gas protection and long service life.
 However, they are bulky.

 Below, you can see an organic vapor and acid gas cartridge (yellow color) combined with a P100 filter (magenta color).
 The protective case offers enhanced protection from physical damage, heat, liquids, and sparks.

 Details on disposable and reusable respirators

 Because disposable and reusable welding respirators require a perfect fit with your face, they are called tight-fitting respirators.